Comparing Paper Reading Diaries to Pageticker - Pilot Study Results

 Conclusions

 Why the improvement?
-Now we’re into the guesswork, but we’re hypothesising around the following:
+Now we’re into the anecdotal evidence - primarily:

 So we’re doubling down on these areas.
 We know that reading engagement is the best indicator of academic success (even more than socio-economic class - OECD Study 2002), and a multitude of academic studies have linked it to dozens of other things too: raised self-esteem, better sleep, improved ability to express emotions, even longevity.
 Because ultimately, saving teachers and parents time is a nice-to-have, but boosting reading engagement in young people is essential.